Born: 1934 in Montreal

-Leonard Cohen with his signature gruff, monotone voice, picturesque and unsettling lyrics, and rudimentary, melancholy music is considered the most successful singer/songwriter of the late 60s who is still making music today.
+Leonard Cohen with his signature gruff, monotone voice, picturesque and unsettling lyrics, and rudimentary, melancholy music is considered the most successful singer/songwriter of the late 60s who mad music through to the 2010s.

 Cohen is as much a poet as a musician.
 He, himself, conceded that his strength lies in his poetry rather than his vocal offerings when he remarked after winning a Juno Award, “Only in Canada could I get ‘Male Vocalist of the Year’”.
-Indeed, if one surveys the scores of popular singers Canada has produced over the years one does realize to some extent that you do not have to sing anywhere near as well as Celine Dion to become a pop star in Canada.
-In all fairness, though, Cohen’s voice is perfectly suited to the material at hand, which is, in the words of music critic Bruce Eder, “drenched in downbeat images and a spirit of discovery as a path to unsettling revelation”.
+It can be offered however that Cohen’s voice was perfectly suited to the material at hand, which was, in the words of music critic Bruce Eder, “drenched in downbeat images and a spirit of discovery as a path to unsettling revelation”.

-Despite lavish praises by American critics and musicians and his induction into the U.S. Rock and Roll Hall of Fame in 2008, his albums have never sold well there (his highest chart position was #63).
-They have done much better in other countries: five have peaked in the Top 3 in Norway.
-Two have topped the charts in Poland.
-Four have made the Top 10 in Sweden, three in the U.K., and two in both Belgium and Ireland.
-In his home country of Canada, four albums have made the Top 10.
-Like Buffy Sainte-Marie, poppier covers of Cohen’s songs have often done better than his own darker, low-key versions.
+Despite lavish praises by American critics and musicians and his induction into the U.S. Rock and Roll Hall of Fame in 2008, his albums did not sell well there until the 2010s when he placed two LPs in the Billboard Top 10.
+Five of his albums made the Top 10 in Britain, his earliest being Songs from a Room in 1969.
+In that country, he achieved one-hit-wonder status, as “Hallelujah” scratched into the Top 40 in 2008.
+Like Buffy Sainte-Marie, poppier covers of Cohen’s songs have often done better than his own darker, discreet versions.

 Initially feeling too modest to get involved in the vanity of the music business, he allowed his song “Suzanne” to be picked up by established folk singer Judy Collins who put it on her album In My Life.
 The song received considerable airplay.
 Collins encouraged Cohen to begin performing again and his professional debut performance came in the summer of 1967, care of the Newport Folk Festival.
 Two sold out shows in New York followed before the telecast “Ladies and Gentlemen, Mr. Leonard Cohen”.
 Around this time, a second cover of “Suzanne” by Noel Harrison brought the song onto the pop charts.
 Impressed with Cohen, legendary producer John Hammond Sr. got him a recording contract with Columbia Records and The Songs of Leonard Cohen LP was released at the end of the year.